PhillyPythonWorkshop/PhillyPythonWorkshop.github.io/pages/practice_exercises.md

 [Coding Bat](http://codingbat.com/home/bostonpythonworkshop@gmail.com/)

-These exercises have been curated by the Boston Python Workshop as a good introduction.
+This is a series of short Python exercises that are great for quick practice.
 Create an account & log in to track your progress and access additional exercises.

 [Codecademy](http://www.codecademy.com/courses/python-beginner-en-kSQwt/0/1)